jarco0204/react-express-v1/README.md

 In order to test this project, run the following commands:

-1) npm install  //This isntalls the dependencies for express
+1) npm install  //This installs the dependencies for express
 2) cd client
 3) npm install //Install dependencies for react
 4) cd ..